acodeguy/vending-machine/readme.md

 *  It should keep track of its items and coins

 ## Approach
+I chose that this program will run in IRB to I chose to use IRB to write my feature tests which I then used to write my test suite with RSpec.

-I chose to carve-off the inventory functionality into its own class and give the option to inject the inventory dependency into the VendingMachine object on creation, leaving the VendingMachine objct open to get its inventory from another source.
+As the VendingMachine class grew, I chose to carve-off the inventory functionality into its own class and give the option to inject the inventory dependency into the VendingMachine object on creation, leaving the VendingMachine object open to get its inventory from another source.

+## Dependencies
+This project has the following dependencies that will be installed automatically after running bundle install in the next section.

+*  Ruby 2.6.0
+*  RSpec
+*  Rubocop
+*  Simplecov

 ## Getting Started
+Make sure you have Ruby 2.6.0 installed before you begin.
+I recommend [RVM](https://rvm.io/) to manage your installed Ruby versions.

 To clone the repo to your hard drive and install all necessary dependencies, run the following:

 ```bash
 git clone git@github.com:acodeguy/vending-machine.git

 cd vending-machine

 bundle install
 ```